Newborn Care Tips, Puppy and Kitten Care, Shelter and Rescue Resources, Vaccines

 Clearing Respiratory Issues in Puppies and Kittens: Beyond Antibiotics

-While antibiotics play an important role in killing the bacteria that cause respiratory system issues in puppies and kittens, resolving the URI involves clearing out contaminated mucus.
+While antibiotics play an important role in killing the bacteria that cause respiratory system issues in puppies and kittens, resolving the upper respiratory infection (URI) involves clearing out contaminated mucus.
 The mucus catches toxins and bacteria, and the mucociliary escalator moves this combination of nasty stuff up and out of the airway.
 Mucus can be dispelled more easily if it remains liquid, and coughing can dislodge it as well.

 Encouraging mucus clearance is important.
 The mucus layer is 90 percent water, so we must support hydration with respiratory patients.
 If the dog or cat is even a little dehydrated, the mucus will become thick and difficult to clear.
-Oral electrolytes help, and if your animal doesn't get enough water, injectable fluids may be needed to clear mucus.
+Oral electrolytes such as Breeder’s Edge Puppy or Kitten Lyte help, and if your animal doesn’t get enough water, injectable fluids may be needed to clear mucus.